Island Lake Wind River Range

 Island Lake, Wind River Range #66377 Purchase

 Upon completing my trip to Bonneville Basin, this was to be my next and most important destination of the Rocky Mountains Photo Tour.
-The three backpacking trips in Idaho’s Sawtooth Mountains, and Bonneville Basin were all warm ups leading to the main event.
+The three backpacking trips in Idaho’s Sawtooth Mountains and Bonneville Basin were all warm-ups leading to the main event.
 My previous, and only, trip to Island Lake and Titcomb Basin was back in 2002.
 Since then a return trip has always been on my mind.
-This time my plan was to go all out, allotting 10 days total, ample time for photographing the area.
+This time I planned to go all out, allotting 10 days total, ample time for photographing the area.

 Pole Creek Trail Bridger Wilderness #66973 Purchase

 After spending a few days resting up and restocking on supplies in Pinedale, I drove to the Elkhart Park Trailhead and settled in for the night.
 I wanted to leisurely sort through all my gear and have it organized and ready for an early morning start.
 Like the Big Sandy Trailhead in the southern Winds, the Elkhart trailhead was overflowing with vehicles.
 However, parking wasn’t much of a problem since cars were coming and going throughout the day.